vfmd/vfmd-spec/doc/userguide.md

 ### Matching open and close HTML tags

 When you use HTML tags within the vfmd document, please take care to correctly match up the open tags with the close tags.
-If the vfmd document contains unmatched tags of _HTML grouping elements_, those mismatches will be present in the output HTML as well, resulting in the output being invalid HTML.
-If the vfmd document contains unmatched tags of other HTML elements, the output HTML will not have the mismatch, but how it turns out in the output HTML might not be what you intended.
+Any mismatched or misnested HTML tags will remain mismatched or misnested in the output HTML as well.
+Some implementations might clean up the invalid HTML, but then their output might not really match what you intended in your input.
+The best way to be clear about your intent is to provide correctly matching HTML tags in the vfmd source document.

+In addition, span-level vfmd markup will not be recognized across mismatching or misnested HTML tags.

+For example, the asterisks in the following vfmd input are not interpreted to mean strong emphasis:

+    Cannot span **across <b><i>misnested</b></i> HTML tags** _at all_

+For them to be recognized as vfmd markup, the HTML tags should be fixed to nest correctly:

+    Can span **across <b><i>correctly nested</i></b> HTML tags** _anytime_

 So, when mixing HTML with vfmd, please ensure that the open HTML tags and the close HTML tags you insert match up correctly.